-Learning Integrative Counseling
+Integrative Counseling in Clinical Practice

-If you are reading this workbook, you are someone who feels drawn to listen to and help distressed people around you.
-As I write this foreword, I am keenly aware that we are all living in a world that is full of troubles, such as a global pandemic, natural disasters, conflict and violence, to name just a few examples.
-With so much “bad news” happening all around us, anxiety and depression are understandably skyrocketing and have become widespread.
-It is my sincere hope that by the time you finish this series of three workbooks you will be better equipped with knowledge and skills to serve the needs of your community.
+“If you are reading this guidebook, you are someone who feels drawn to listen to and help distressed people around you.
+As was true when I wrote this foreword in September, 2021 in the midst of a global pandemic, I am keenly aware that we are all living in a world that is full of troubles, such as illness, natural disasters, conflict and violence, to name just a few examples.
+With so much ‘bad news’ happening all around us, anxiety and depression are understandably skyrocketing and have become widespread.
+It is my sincere hope that by the time you finish this series of four guidebooks you will be better equipped with knowledge and skills to serve the needs of your community.

 Throughout, you will learn how to adapt assessment and counseling interventions to meet the needs of clients with different cultural and religious backgrounds.

-I am humbly aware that this workbook series cannot teach you everything you will ever need to know about all forms of counseling, but I trust that it will provide you and your clients with resources for learning to live with greater peace and joy.
+I am humbly aware that this guidebook series cannot teach you everything you will ever need to know about all forms of counseling, but I trust that it will provide you and your clients with resources for learning to live with greater peace and joy.

-Cost of the Learning Integrative Counseling Workbook Series
+Cost of the Integrative Counseling in

 Given our mission to make high quality counselor education resources as accessible as possible to meet unmet mental health needs of Chinese people in Asia, iACE is offering the entire 4 volume series of Integrative Counseling in Clinical Practice Guidebooks for 175 RMB (25 USD).
 If volumes are purchased separately, they are 50 RMB (7 USD) per volume.